A Digital Experience Monitoring (DEM) strategy unlocks the key to understanding how end-users interact with…

 - MTA Outbound Time

 The time it takes to send an email to our CloudReady auto-responders.
 This metric measures outbound queue and transfer performance.
-MTA stands for message-transfer-agent and is responsible for the transmission of email between servers.
+MTA stands for message-transfer-agent and is responsible for the transmission of the email between servers.

 - MTA Transport Time